Yearly Archives: 2022

 • Use the language of ethos.
 Be understanding, helpful, respectful.
 “I see what you’re trying to do here and it could lead to good things.
 For me, however, it’s not working yet because ______________.
 I think it might work if you use more ___________ or try to _____________.
 To think of ways to do this, you might ask yourself ____________.”

-• Words and terms that should be heard early and often: specific nouns, active verbs, imagery (the five senses), unusual word pairings, alliteration, similes/metaphors, sound devices (specify), rhetorical devices (specify), unity, theme, importance, allusions, clarify, elaborate, economy of words, clichés (as in “toxic effects of”), assonance, consonance, mixed metaphors, anaphora, etc. These words / terms will be the same in most settings, but in a classroom setting may be unique to the instructor / mentor’s points of emphasis.
+• Words and terms that should be heard early and often: specific nouns, active verbs, imagery (the five senses), unusual word pairings, alliteration, similes/metaphors, sound devices (specify), rhetorical devices (specify), unity, theme, importance, allusions, clarification, elaboration, economy of words, clichés (as in “toxic effects of”), assonance, consonance, mixed metaphors, anaphora, etc. These words / terms will be the same in most settings, but in a classroom setting may be unique to the instructor / mentor’s instruction and points of emphasis at that point in time.

 • Explain why any language specific to the writer’s experience must also be universal to the reader’s experience — at least on some level.
 The balance is important, so point out where that balance is working and where it isn’t (adding reasons).